-It is an exciting morning!
+It is always an exciting morning.
 A winner is chosen from both grade levels and the winners have the privilege of presenting their speeches to the school community at the April Assembly.
-Our 2015/16 public speakers got some local news attention!
-Check out the Bayview Bulldog story here.

 Cultural Education at Children’s Garden School aims to bring global awareness to our young students through celebration, storytelling, food and art.
 Each year staff chooses a few cultural events to focus on.
 Our Mardi Gras party, Chinese New Year Banquet and Diwali celebrations have been recent highlights.
 Staff takes great care to communicate the deeper meanings and cultural significance of these events to students.

 The CGS community becomes more and more diverse every year and we welcome input from our parents.
-Parents often visit classrooms to teach students about the rituals that are important in their cultures and communities.
+Parents often visit classrooms to share the traditions that are important in their cultures and communities.

 At Children’s Garden School we recognize the critical importance of mindfulness for our students.
-As the psychological demands on human beings increase due to ever-present technology, young people need to cultivate skills to help them keep calm, focussed and aware more than ever, inside and outside the classroom.
+As the psychological demands on human beings increase due to ever-present technology, young people need to cultivate ways to keep calm, focussed and aware more than ever, inside and outside the classroom.
 CGS has added MindUp to our health curriculum to help students begin this learning.

 MindUp, created by The Hawn Foundation, is a comprehensive program that fosters social and emotional awareness, enhances psychological well-being, and promotes academic success.
 Students gain knowledge and strategies that will enable them to become self-regulated learners.
 MindUp lessons about the brain and how it functions give students insight into their own minds and behaviours, as well as others around them.